williambcosta/godot-touch-camera-2d/README.md

 ### Emulating touch from mouse
-If you need to emulate touch from mouse and the  **Handle Mouse Events** are set to true, it causes an issue while moving the camera.
+If you need to emulate touch from mouse and the  **Handle Mouse Events** are set true, it causes an issue while moving the camera.

 The engine will trigger the camera's `_unhandled_input(event: InputEvent)` twice, one for the mouse and one for the emulated touch.
 For zoom action